edgeimpulse/example-custom-deployment-block-gradcam/README.md

 ![Example of a “car vs not car” model, highlighting the learned “features” of a car](/assets/grad-cam-example.png)

-*Note: This currently works for image classification and visual regression models where at least one 2D convolution layer is present in your architecture.*
+*Note: This currently works for RGB image classification and visual regression models where at least one 2D convolution layer is present in your architecture.*

 ## Grad-CAM details